conda-forge/conda-forge.github.io/src/governance.rst

     enough in order to prevent excessive voting.
 For example, recurrent items (such as CI) should not need to be voted on each and every month.
     Instead, they should exist for a defined period of time (e.g. until the current migration ends, or for the next year).
+For such recurring expenses, the person coordinating spending the funds can choose to cancel the spending if it is deemed no longer necessary or cost-effective without calling another vote, although they should make reasonable efforts to notify the rest of core before doing so.

     * Standard
     * 50% Majority to pass